josdem/hugo/content/techtalk/spring/spring_webflux_internationalization.md

 }
 ```

-That't it, we are using the same locale resolver as Thymeleaf but now is a `@Component` so we can use `@Autowired` to inject it
+That's it, we are using the same locale resolver as Thymeleaf but now is a `@Component` so we can use `@Autowired` to inject it

 ```java
 package com.jos.dem.spring.webflux.internationalization.helper;